Our Top 10 Famous Birds (the Feathered Kind)

 From falconry fun to penguin encounters and owl evenings, it’s fair to say we’ve got a bit of a soft spot for experiences of the feathered kind around here.

-And we’re not the only ones – while the internet as a whole seems to have a fascination with owls, it turns out that a lot of our best loved fictional characters and famous sidekicks have been birds.
+And we’re not the only ones – while the internet as a whole seems to have a fascination with owls, it turns out that a lot of our best-loved fictional characters and famous sidekicks have been birds.
 Birds even have their own day.
 It’s no surprise that so many people want to get up close to these animals in person, be they famous birds or not.

 So whether you’re watching children’s TV or a box office smash, here are some of our favourite famous feathered friends from over the years…

 1. Ed the Duck (BBC Children’s Television)

 Ed the duck did a great job as Andi Peter’s co-presenter in the early 90s.
 Though he couldn’t talk in any language we could understand, it takes a certain confidence to pull off a green Mohawk on live TV.

 2. The Crows (Dumbo)

 As this footage demonstrates, these birds have certainly got the vocals and the moves to match.